 The concept of an eternal future, which involves punishment for those who choose not to serve God, is one that strikes a note of terror in the heart.
 Given the arrogant disposition of mankind in general, the idea of eternal punishment has met with considerable resistance, even though it is plainly taught in the Scriptures.

 Skepticism and Eternal Punishment

 For example, the Jehovah’s Witnesses allege that the concept of everlasting punishment is an “unreasonable doctrine” that “contradicts the Bible” (Make Sure Of All Things 1953, 154-55).
-To these misguided folks, “hell” is merely “a place of rest in hope” (Ibid., 68).
-Does it not seem strange that Christ would speak of the “danger” of hell (Matthew 5:22), if this state were merely “a place of rest in hope”?
+To these misguided folks, “hell” is only “a place of rest in hope” (Ibid., 68).
+Does it not seem strange that Christ would speak of the “danger” of hell (Mt.
+5:22) if this state were a mere “place of rest in hope”?

 Materialism and the Restoration Movement

 Churches of Christ have not been without their own problems when it comes to a denial of the doctrine of eternal punishment.
 In 1844 Dr. John Thomas, a physician from England, broke with the Restoration Movement.
 He organized a group that eventually became known as the Christadelphians.
 One of the major doctrines of this apostate faction was the belief that unbelievers will remain eternally dead.